-3.1 3.2 Classification results on the WSJ22 and the k -best lists 42 is labelled precision, LF is labelled F-score, and EX is exact match.) .
-46 3.3 Comparison of parsers using the same hybrid reranking approach.
-The numbers in the blankets indicate the improvements in F-score over the corresponding baselines (i.e., the k -best parsers) 46 4.1 Test results on the word prediction task.
+3.1 Classification results on the WSJ22 and the k-best lists 42 3.2 Reranking results on 50-best lists of WSJ23 (LR is labelled recall, LP is labelled precision LF is labelled F-score, and FX is exact match) 46 3.3 Comparison of parsers using the same hybrid reranking approach.
+The numbers in the blankets indicate the improvements in F-score over the -10 corresponding baselines (i.e., the k -best parsers) 46 4.1 Test results on the word prediction task.
 (Smaller is better.)
 58 4.2 Items in the dataset from Mitchell and Lapata [2010].
-The ratings range from 1 (very low similarity) to 7 (very high similarity) 59 4.3 Spearman's correlation coefficients of model predictions on the phrase similarity task 59 4.4 Performance on the SRL task of the IORNN compared with SENNA.
-39 IORNN+Charniak.RS is the IORNN model evaluated on the sentences parsed by the self-trained re-ranked Charniak parser 62 5.1 Perplexities of the two models on PTB-U-22 75 5.2 Percentages of events extracted from PTB-U-22 appearing more than two times in the training set.
-Events are grouped according to the re- duction lists in Equation 5.1. d, t, w, c stand for dependency relation, POS-tag, word, and capitalisation feature 75 5.3 Comparison based on reranking on PTB-U-23.
-The numbers in the 78 5.4 brackets are improvements over the MSTParser /8 respectively the labelled exact match score and unlabelled exact match score metrics.
-The numbers in brackets are scores computed excluding punctuation 78 5.5 Comparison with other systems on PTB-YM-23 (excluding punctuation).
+The ratings range from 1 (very low similarity) to 7 (very high similarity) 59 4.3 Spearman's correlation coefficients of model predictions on the phrase 57 1 1 similarity task.
+59 4.4 IORNN+Charniak.RS is the IORNN model evaluated on the sentences parsed by the self-trained re-ranked Charniak parser 62 5.1 Perplexities of the two models on PTB-U-22.
+75 5.2 Percentages of events extracted from PTB-U-22 appearing more than two times in the training set.
+Events are grouped according to the re- POS-tag, word, and capitalisation feature. $\dots \dots \dots$ 75 5.3 Comparison based on reranking on PTB-U-23.
+The numbers in the 5 1 brackets are improvements over the MSTParser 78 3.4 respectively the labelled exact match score and unlabelled exact match score metrics.
+The numbers in brackets are scores computed excluding punctuation.
+78 5.5 Comparison with other systems on PIB-YM-23 (excluding punctuation).
 79 6.1 Test accuracy of the (tanh) RLSTM compared with other models 98

 7.1 Test accuracies at sentence level on the SST dataset.
 FCN (dep.) and FCN (const.) denote the FCN with dependency forests and with con- stituency forests, respectively.
-The accuracies of the other models are copied from the corresponding papers (see text) 108 7.2 Test accuracies on the TREC question type classification dataset.
-The accuracies of the other models are copied from the corresponding pa- pers (see text) 109 A.1 The five basic CCG combinatory rules (the first and second columns) and their extensions for computing outside representations (the third column). p , l , r , c respectively denote parent, left-child, right-child, and child.
+The accuracies of the other models are copied from the corresponding papers (see text).
+108 7.2 Test accuracies on the TREC question type classification dataset.
+The accuracies of the other models are copied from the corresponding papers (see text).
+109 A.1 The five basic CCG combinatory rules (the first and second columns) and their extensions for computing outside representations (the third column). p, l, r, c respectively denote parent, left-child, right-child, and child.
 118